frknslck/IP-VT-FinalProje/README.md

 - **Notifications:** php-flasher with toastr integration
 - **Authentication:** Laravel Breeze
 - **Version Control:** Git

+# What I Learned

+- Mastered Laravel's ecosystem, including Eloquent ORM, MVC architecture, and database configurations.
+- Designed and implemented a complete e-commerce platform from scratch.
+- Integrated secure payment processing (using Iyzico's sandbox, with plans to explore other payment systems).
+- Implemented robust user authentication, role-based access control, and permission management.
+- Enhanced database design and optimization skills for improved performance.
+- Gained practical experience in RESTful API development and consumption.
+- Developed project management and planning skills for large-scale web applications.
+- Learned to implement and customize third-party packages to extend functionality.
+- Improved front-end skills, creating responsive designs with Bootstrap and dynamic UIs with JavaScript.
+- Gained experience in handling complex business logic specific to e-commerce (inventory, orders, reviews).

+# Challenging Aspects of the Project

+- Understanding and implementing model relationships and their dynamic properties in Laravel:
+    - Grasping the concept of Eloquent relationships (One-to-Many, Many-to-Many, etc.)
+    - Learning the use of dynamic properties for accessing related data (e.g., $product->variants)
+    - Learning to efficiently query and eager load related data to avoid N+1 query problems
+- Designing a scalable database schema that accommodates complex e-commerce requirements
+- Implementing and managing state throughout the application, especially for the checkout process
+- Ensuring data integrity and consistency across related models and database tables

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.<br>